-[Rackham]
+35 Software as a Business [Rackham]

-- A pain-gain question (need-payoff question) links in one question a pain and a gain - Sometimes using What-if questions: - "If there was a technique helping you out of this mess, what would improve for you and your customers?" (control pain-gain) - "Your sales have diminished how can a solution help you to improve them again?" (open pain gain) - "Would your problem that suppliers don't deliver in time be solved if you could remind them a week earlier on their deadline?" (closed need-payoff) - Very powerful question to provoke a step in the interviewee
+A (realis) pain-gain question (need-payoff question) links in one question a pain and a gain

+- "Your sales have diminished how can a solution help you to improve them again?" (open pain-gain question) - An What-if (irrealis) need-payoff question using What-if questions: - "If you had a magic wand, what would you do?" - "If there was a technique helping you out of this mess, what would improve for you and your customers?" (control pain-gain) - "Would your problem that suppliers don't deliver in time be solved if you could remind them a week earlier on their deadline?" (closed need-payoff) - Very powerful question to provoke a step in the interviewee